DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!

 So far, my daughter has LOVED having her magnet board on the wall to play with.
 She has also loved her craft corner!

 Don’t forget to check out how I made this magnet board into a felt board too if you’re interested in that versatility.
-And make sure to stop by the DIY & Crafts section of our website as well!

 1. I did exactly the same thing a few month back for our fridge magnets.
 Sourced from Lowe’s and Michaels as well!!!
 LoL!